-A.4.1.
-Strategy: Output: Number of prospective interpreters tested Output: Number of certified court interpreters Output: Number of registered court interpreters Efficiency: Average number of registered court interpreters Efficiency: Average number of certified court interpreters

-Objective A-5: Mississippi Electronic Courts (MEC): To provide a uniform case management and electronic filing system to all chancery, circuit, and county courts in the state and to provide online public access to court records.

-Outcome: Percent of chancery courts using MEC

-Outcome: Percent of circuit courts using MEC

-Outcome: Percent of county courts using MEC

-Outcome: Percent of Mississippi population served by the chancery courts utilizing MEC

-Outcome: Percent of Mississippi population served by the circuit courts utilizing MEC

-Outcome: Percent of Mississippi population served by county courts using MEC (for counties that have county courts (22)).

-Outcome: Percent of active Mississippi attorneys registered

-Outcome: Percentage increase in usage fees collected and distributed to clerks

-Outcome: Percentage increase in number of courts using MEC

-Outcome: Percentage increase in number of electronic filings

-Outcome: Percentage increase in number of electronic documents produced and available to public

-Outcome: Percentage increase in number of public users

-5 See Footnote 3, page 3.
+Output: Number of workshops held for prospective interpreters Output: Number of prospective interpreters tested Output: Number of certified court interpreters Output: Number of registered court interpreters Output: Number of prospective interpreters that attended workshops Efficiency: Average number of prospective interpreters who choose to test after workshop Efficiency: Average number of registered court interpreters Efficiency: Average number of certified court interpreters Objective A-5: Mississippi Electronic Courts (MEC): To provide a uniform case management and electronic filing system to all chancery, circuit, and county courts in the state and to provide online public access to court records.
+Outcome: Percent of chancery courts using MEC Outcome: Percent of circuit courts using MEC Outcome: Percent of county courts using MEC Outcome: Percent of Mississippi population served by the chancery courts utilizing MEC Outcome: Percent of Mississippi population served by the circuit courts utilizing MEC Outcome: Percent of Mississippi population served by county courts using MEC Outcome: Percent of active Mississippi attorneys registered Outcome: Percentage increase in usage fees collected and distributed to clerks Outcome: Percentage increase in number of courts using MEC Outcome: Percentage increase in number of electronic filings Outcome: Percentage increase in number of electronic documents produced and available to public Outcome: Percentage increase in number of public users A.5.1.
+Strategy:

-Output: Number of chancery, circuit, and county courts using MEC Output: Number of electronic documents produced/stored Output: Number of electronic documents viewed online by public Output: Number of data sharing interfaces with other agencies Efficiency: Average amount of usage fees collected per court district Efficiency: Average amount of usage fees returned per court district

-PROGRAM 3: BOARD OF CERTIFIED COURT REPORTERS

-Goal A: To create an efficient government.
+Output: Number of chancery, circuit, and county courts using MEC Output: Number of electronic documents produced/stored Output: Number of electronic documents viewed online by public.
+Output: Number of data sharing interfaces with other agencies Efficiency: Average amount of usage fees collected per court district Efficiency: Average amount of usage fees returned per court district PROGRAM 3: BOARD OF CERTIFIED COURT REPORTERS Goal A: To create an efficient government.

 Objective A-1: Ensure applicants comply with the rules governing certified court reporters.

-Outcome: Percentage increase in the number of applicants in compliance with the rules governing certified court reporters Outcome: Percentage increase in the number of applications processed
+Outcome: Percentage change in the number of applicants in compliance with the rules governing certified court reporters Outcome: Percentage change in the number of applications processed A.1.1.
+Strategy:

-Output: Number of court reporters certified annually Output: Number of court reporters recertified annually Efficiency: Cost of certificate to applicant Efficiency: Cost of recertification to applicant

-PROGRAM 4: SUPREME COURT SERVICES

-Objective A-1: To dispose of cases and motions in a timely manner

-Outcome: Maintain or exceed the disposition of cases within 270 days after filing of final briefs Outcome: Maintain or exceed dispositions of writs of certiorari within 180 days after acceptance
+Output: Number of court reporters certified annually Output: Number of court reporters recertified annually Efficiency: Cost of certification to applicant Efficiency: Cost of recertification to applicant PROGRAM 4: SUPREME COURT SERVICES Goal A: To operate a fair and effective system of justice.
+Objective A-1: To dispose of cases and motions in a timely manner Outcome: Maintain or exceed the disposition of cases within 270 days after filing of final briefs Outcome: Maintain or exceed dispositions of writs of certiorari within 180 days after acceptance A.1.1.
+Strategy:

-Output: Number of case decisions issued by the Supreme Court Output: Number of motion decisions issued by the Supreme Court Output: Number of cases dismissed Output: Number of motions decided/disposed of Efficiency: Average number of days to decide cases after filing of final brief Efficiency: Average number of days to decide motions

-PROGRAM 5: SUPREME COURT CLERK
+Output: Number of case decisions issued by the Supreme Court Output: Number of motion decisions issued by the Supreme Court Output: Number of cases dismissed Output: Number of motions decided/disposed of Efficiency: Average number of days to decide cases after filing of final brief Efficiency: Average number of days to decide motions PROGRAM 5: SUPREME COURT CLERK Goal A: To operate a fair and effective system of justice.
 Objective A-1: To track record preparation and briefing in a timely manner.

-Outcome: Percentage of delinquent fees collected
+Outcome: Percentage of delinquent fees collected A.1.1.
+Strategy:

+Output: Number of Notices of Appeals filed for the Supreme Court

+Output: Number of motions processed by Clerk

+Output: Number of procedural motions processed by Clerk

+Output: Number of orders processed by Clerk

-Output: Number of Notices of Appeals filed for the Supreme Court Output: Number of records filed Output: Number of briefs filed Output: Total amount collected from Clerk Fees generated Efficiency: Average amount of fees collected per case filed
+Output: Number of records filed

+Output: Number of briefs filed

+Output: Number of certiorari petitions filed

+Output: Total amount collected from Clerk Fees generated Efficiency: Average amount of fees collected per case filed

 Objective A-2: To disseminate court decisions and mandates in a timely manner.

 Outcome: Percentage of decisions and mandates disseminated timely

+A.2.1.
+Strategy: